Tyrese did his internships at Patagonia and Nike

 From guest lecture to internship at Patagonia

 ‘I did my strategic internship in year 4 at Patagonia.
-To be perfectly honest, I did not know the brand before I did the Sports Commerce minor.
-A programme in year 3 which I highly recommend by the way.
-During this minor a Patagonia employee gave a guest lecture, that is how I got to know the brand.
+I learned about this brand when I did the Sports Commerce minor.
+A programme in year 3 which I highly recommend.
+During this minor a Patagonia employee gave a guest lecture, that is how I got to know more about the brand.

-When I was applying for internships, I chose big brands such as McLaren, Nike, Adidas, Patagonia and Lego.
-I only got one job offer and that was at Patagonia in the Retail Marketing department.
-I did not expect to get that job because I only just started to learn about the brand.
-My interests were also completely the opposite of what Patagonia stands for and the type of consumer they serve.
+When I was applying for internships, I chose big brands such as McLaren, Nike, adidas, Patagonia and Lego.
+I got a job offer at Patagonia in the Retail Marketing department.
 Looking back at this internship it was interesting because I learned a lot of things about the environment, sustainability and I tried a lot of new outdoor sports.’

 Dream Internship at Nike HQ